MindfulMinun/benjic.xyz--legacy/_posts/2018-01-18-sample-post.md

 ---
-title: My post lol
+title: Sample post
 date: 2018-01-19 00:16:33 CST
 last_mod: 2018-01-20 16:27:51 CST
 layout: post
 comments: true
 description: >
     This is a really interesting post on how posts will be laid out.
 The layout of posts in blogs is very important, as it is the key to keeping the reader’s attention.
-It’s about layout, not content.
-Screw content.
+It’s about presentation, not content.
 excerpt: >
     This is a really interesting post on how posts will be laid out.
 The layout of posts in blogs is very important, as it is the key to keeping the reader’s attention.
-It’s about layout, not content.
-Screw content.
+It’s about presentation, not content.
 scripts:
     -
         async: true